Tŷ Pawb: Recent history

 Although Tŷ Pawb was officially opened in April 2018, some construction work continued into June 2018, with traders offered a 30% rent discount by the council for the disruption caused by construction.

 From opening in April 2018 to December 2018, it was reported that the centre received 53,000 visitors but a predicted £173,00 deficit, with £139,600 paid using the council's arts budget.

+Between 2018 and 2020, an average of 85% of the units in the centre were occupied.

 In August 2019, the centre won the Gold Medal for Architecture at the National Eisteddfod of Wales.

 In June 2021, it was announced that the centre would remain council-run for a further three years at minimum, due to the COVID-19 pandemic hitting the centre's revenue from parking fees and venue hire charges.
 The centre was initially expected to be passed onto a trust, as had been advised by consultants.

 On 10 May 2022, the centre was shortlisted as one of the final four nominees for the Art Fund Museum of the Year.
 It was described as "one of the most unusual" candidates in the competition, but was also praised for its "unique resilience".
 Shortlisted bids receive £15,000.
 It lost the award to the Horniman Museum, London.